Video shows Britney Spears inadvertently hit herself in the face in Las Vegas Wembanyama encounter

 Spears said she was struck by a security guard as she tried to approach Wembanyama near a restaurant in a Las Vegas casino complex on Wednesday night.
 Wembanyama said a person — he later was told it was Spears — grabbed him from behind.

-Spears filed a police report, alleging battery.
-The Las Vegas Metro Police Department said its investigation is over and “no charges will be filed against the person involved.”

-Police say surveillance video shows Spears inadvertently hit herself in the face after her hand was pushed off Wembanyama.
+But the Las Vegas Metropolitan Police Department said Friday that Spears inadvertently “hit herself in the face” when someone pushed her hand off Wembanyama.

+In its investigation, which is now over, police determined that the security guard did not willfully or unlawfully use force or violence against Spears.
+No arrests were made and no one was cited, the report said.

+In the report, police said surveillance footage of the event “showed Britney going to tap the Spurs player on the shoulder.
+When she touched the player (redacted) pushes her hand off of the player without looking which causes Britney’s hand to hit herself in the face.”

 Wembanyama is scheduled to make his NBA Summer League debut for the Spurs in Las Vegas on Friday night.
 The 7-foot-3 French teen was the No. 1 pick in last month's NBA draft and is entering the league with as much acclaim as anyone since LeBron James in 2003.